Carer and Relative Support

 Thank you to everyone who took part in our recent Carer/Relative Survey.
 Your views are very important to us.
 We have produce a summary poster of survey results for your information.

-Carer lead staff who wear the lanyards have easy access to carers assessments and have had carers awareness training or family therapy training.
-Wards that do not wear lanyards for safety reasons, wear the orange lanyard on their security belts.
+Carer lead staff have had carers awareness training or family therapy training.
+Both Community Teams and Ward staff will be wearing the Orange Lanyards.
+Please note that ward staff for safety reasons wear the orange lanyard on their security belts.

 LPFT Carers Newsletter provides the latest information for Carers.